abbyad/vmware-helper/readme.md

 ```

 # Additional Files
 To obtain the required files install VMware VIX SDK.
 Copy the following files from the VIX installation to your VMware-Helper directory.
+Once these are copied you can compile, link and run VMware-Helper without VIX, so feel free to uninstall it if you wish.

 **Copy to `src\vmware`**
 - vix.h